RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 - Stereogenic bond parity
 - Cumulene stereo parity
+- Stereo bonds in rings
 - Tetrahedral stereo parity
 - Allene stereo parity
-- Alternating stereo bonds in rings

 Our treatment of the same shall follow the approach described in the InChI API documentation v1.04.
 Specific algorithms may coincide or